 FACTBOX -U.S. diplomats take starring role in Trump impeachment hearings

-The U.S. officials who will testify next week at public hearings in the House of Representatives impeachment probe against President Donald Trump include the current top diplomat in Ukraine, the previous ambassador there and a diplomat who has spent much of his career fighting corruption in Ukraine and elsewhere.
-All three officials have already offered testimony behind closed doors in the impeachment inquiry.
-They raised alarm bells about a White House efforts to pressure Ukraine to carry out politically motivated investigations that Trump, a Republican, had demanded.
+The U.S. officials who will testify this week at public hearings in the House of Representatives' impeachment probe into President Donald Trump include the current top diplomat in Ukraine, the previous ambassador there and a diplomat who has spent much of his career fighting corruption in Ukraine and elsewhere.
+The officials have already offered testimony behind closed doors in the inquiry.
+They raised alarm bells about a White House's efforts to pressure Ukraine to carry out politically motivated investigations that Trump, a Republican, had demanded.

-Next week's hearings will be the first to be held in public.
+The hearings on Wednesday and Friday will be the first to be held in public.
 Here are some details about the officials who will testify.
+WILLIAM TAYLOR

 Burisma is a Ukrainian company that paid Hunter Biden, the son of Democratic presidential candidate Joe Biden, to serve on its board.
 The allegation that Ukraine, not Russia, meddled in the 2016 elections is a discredited conspiracy theory that Trump sought to pursue.
 Taylor also expressed his concerns in text messages released by House Democratic investigators, at one point texting that "it's crazy to withhold security assistance for help with a political campaign."